 Let a man meet a bear robbed of her cubs, rather than a fool in his folly (17:12).

 The foolishness of man ruins his way, and his heart rages against the Lord (19:3).

 Judgments are prepared for scoffers, and blows for the back of fools (19:29).

 The prudent sees the evil and hides himself, but the naive go on, and are punished for it (22:3).

 Foolish people self-destruct.
 Their life is hard indeed.

 L. IT’S FOOLISH TO BE INTOXICATED

-In summary, these 12 matters are what Solomon states definitively and comprehensively as the behaviors and beliefs of foolish people.
+In summary, these stated 12 matters are what Solomon definitively and comprehensively identifies as the behaviors and beliefs of foolish people.
 Herein then is a systematic theology on foolishness.
 All fools are in dire need of Christ and the empowerment of the Holy Spirit to live victoriously over the sinful aspirations of our fallen flesh.